Aman1706/instagram-unfollowers/README.md

 # Instagram Unfollowers

-Find out who you follow on Instagram that doesn't follow you back — entirely in your browser.
+Find out who you follow on Instagram that doesn't follow you back, entirely in your browser.
 No logins, no API keys, no data leaving your device.

 ## How it works